OneOverCosine/Engineering_84_business_week/README.md

 ### What is OOP?
 OOP stands for object oriented programming.
 It's a programming style which is associated with the concept of classes and objects.

-Explain the OOP concepts using the class
+Explain the OOP concepts using the plane terminal project.

 ### (builds from above) What are the (four) pillars of OOP?
 Inheritance